Last updated on May 10, 2021.

 There are 2 types of Diabetes:

 - Type 1: it usually starts in childhood and is genetically inherited.
 Children are at a greater risk if their family members have it.
-Type 1 diabetes is due to insufficient insulin production, so patients have to inject insulin every day to ensure their body can control the blood glucose level.
+Type 1 diabetes is caused by insufficient insulin production, so patients have to inject insulin every day to ensure their body can control the blood glucose level.

-- Type 2: it is by far the most common type of diabetes in adults (90% globally) and is largely caused by unhealthy lifestyles.
+- Type 2: it is by far the most common type of diabetes in adults (90% globally) and is often related to unhealthy lifestyles.
 Because body cells no longer respond or are less responsive to insulin, the level of blood glucose rises.

 Poorly managed diabetes can lead to shock or death in acute attacks, but normally it brings diverse health issues like retinopathy or nephropathy.
 Pre-diabetes and gestational diabetes also occur, but these are two reversible forms of diabetes which might or might not go away by themselves with time.

-In 2017, about 425 million people, meaning 8.8% of the adult population, suffered from diabetes in the world.
-Diabetes affects men and women equally, and increases the risk of early death by 2 times.
+In 2019, about 463 million people, meaning 9.1% of the adult population, suffered from diabetes in the world.
+Diabetes affects men and women equally, increasing the risk of early death by 2 times.
 Current trends suggest that diabetes prevalence will continue to rise.

 Diabetes statistics in Hong Kong